Find out how to tell us about a disability, so you can get the support you need.

 Giving consent for us to share your details

-As well as submitting evidence of a disability, you also need to consent to us sharing your information with other University services.
+As well as submitting additional information about your needs, you also need to consent to us sharing your information with other University services.

 These services include our Housing office, the Library, School staff, facilities workers and teams with our Student Experience division.